 3. Connect Lists with Sentences

 Like colons, em dashes can introduce lists.
-However, em dashes are usually reserved for situations where the list has an effect on the meaning of the connected sentence.3
+However, em dashes are usually reserved for situations where the list affects the meaning of the connected sentence.4

 Tom had a lot to do before transferring to his new job in Alaska—hire movers, turn off the utilities, buy warm clothing, and learn to drive a dog sled.